 I cannot afford therapy.
 Can you reduce the cost or number of sessions?

 Yes, from time to time, I offer discounts and share this on my social media channels (Facebook, Twitter, Instagram).
-Currently, I do not offer any ongoing concessionary or reduced rates except to members who are Blue Light Card holders: 20% off the initial consultation, and 10% off all subsequent therapy sessions.
+Currently, I do not offer any ongoing concessionary or reduced rates for counselling.
+However, if you are a Blue Light Cardholder you receive a discount of 20% off the initial consultation by entering the code: BLC20

 The therapy I offer requires ongoing weekly commitment for treatment to be effective.
 For best results, therapy is scheduled regularly, and we minimise large gaps and waiting times between sessions, especially at the start of therapy.

-I am interested in working with you and for you to help my team.
+I am interested in hiring you to help my team.
 Do you provide in-house consultancy, training or therapy to organisations?

-Yes, I can provide in-house consultancy and training, and it is always possible to create bespoke therapeutic packages for your organisation.
+Yes, I can provide in-house consultancy and training.
+It is always possible to create bespoke therapeutic packages for your organisation.
 Please send me an e-mail with an outline of your request so that I have an understanding of the type and level of support required.
-Please note that the fees will be different to the prices set for private individual therapy held in my offices, and will therefore be adjusted accordingly to reflect the needs of your project and for the bespoke creation of the service you require.
+Please note that the fees will be different to the prices set for private individual therapy held in my offices.
+Therefore, fees will be adjusted accordingly to reflect the needs of your project and for the bespoke creation of the service you require.